scottminter/Node_Express_MySQL_API/README.md

 ## Database
 This is run on a MySQL database.
 You can find a database dump in the database directory.
 When you install it there is some example data provided.

+Once your database is setup, you will need to add the connection data to the connection file found in the `configs/mysql.js` file.

 ## Vagrant
 The Vagrant file isn't complete and doesn't fully set up with project.
 It should stand up a